hlship/cli-tools/doc/caching.md

 # Caching

-In order to operate, [[net.lewisship.cli-tools/dispatch]] has to load all namespaces, to execute the `defcommand` macros in each, and collect meta-data from all the namespaces and command functions.
+In order to operate, `dispatch` has to load all namespaces, to execute the `defcommand` macros in each, and collect meta-data from all the namespaces and command functions.
 Thanks to Babashka, this is extremely fast, but is made faster using caching.